aleshaleksey/fansys23/02-base-rules.md

 - **Proficiencies**: A character has proficiencies (eg heavy armour proficiency).
 - **Abilities**: A character has abilities (eg spellcasting, multi-attack).

+These are all covered in detail further in the base rules.

+___
 ### Descriptive Attributes

 A character has descriptive attributes that need not influence mechanics (within reason), eg hair/feather/scale length and colour.
 Timbre of voice.
 This kind of thing is cool, but not regulated by these rules.
 Unless your voice is ultrasonic and destroys superstructures, or your hair is 50ft long.
 Then the DM is well within their rights to interfere.

+___
 ### Intrinsic Attributes

 A character has certain attributes that are inherent to it and are not easily changed.
 These include: entity type, race, size category, movement modalities and speed.
 These have mechanistic effects.

+___
+#### Entity Type
-1. **Entity type** define the base possibilities of a character (a plant does not require sleep, but usually requires water, air and "sustenance", it does "see" things.
+This defines the base possibilities of a character (a plant does not require sleep, but usually requires water, air and "sustenance", it does "see" things.
 A spirit does not have a corporeal form and cannot be "touched" normally, a humanoid (animal) has a movement speed, and a corporeal form, usually with one head, one torso, two arms and two legs, requires air, water, sustenance, sleep and ages).
-2. The **race** (or **template**) determines some specific characteristics and attributes. (eg base movement speed, movement modality, lifespan, typical weight and height, certain resistances and vulnerabilities and special abilities).
+It also defines base resistances, vulnerabilities and resistances.
+More information can be found in the ["Entity Types"](10-conditions-types.md#entity-types) chapter.

+Most player characters will be "Mortal: humanoid", or "Mortal: monster".

+___
+#### Template/Race
+Template is a set of attributes, usually attributed to race or species, that is applied to characters on creation.
+It usually gives some penalties/bonuses to stats and skills, additional movement modalities, and abilities.
+In addition it affects the size category and appearance of a character.
+For example, an "orc" template gives a bonus to STR and CON, a penalty to INT, "heat sense, proficiency with "strikes" and "slings", as well as resistance to "bludgeoning".

+___
+#### Size category
-3. **Size category** [diminutive, tiny, small, medium, large, huge, gargantuan, colossal] affect how much space an entity takes up on (and off) a battlefield, its reach, its AC, and potentially other things.
+Size categories [diminutive, tiny, small, medium, large, huge, gargantuan, colossal] affect how much space an entity takes up on (and off) a battlefield, its reach, its AC, and potentially other things.
 Size rules are described in the ["Size Rules"](#size-rules) section below.

+___
+#### Movement modalities
-4. **Movement modalities** are usually determined by race and special abilities.
-A creature WITH a movement modality may (or may not!) be able to move over other terrain with an ability check. this is covered in "movement" rules:
+Movement modalities are usually determined by race and special abilities.
+A creature WITH a movement modality may (or may not!) be able to move over other terrain with an ability check. this is covered in "[movement](03-movement-exploration.md#local-and-global-movement)" rules:
 - **walk speed**: ground movement over horizontal-ish terrain.
 - **climb speed**: ground movement over vertical-ish terrain.
 - **flight speed**: Areal movement.
 Movement through the air.
 - **swim speed**: movement through a liquid medium (usually water).
 - **dig speed**: tunnelling movement.
 - **cosmic speed** ethereal movement.
 Movement through vacuum, solids (without  interacting) or alternative spaces.
 Very few beings have a "cosmic speed" and most are supernatural.
 - **blink speed**: discrete movement.
 An entity with a blink speed need not pass through the spaces between start and destination as long as it is in range.
 Very few entities have a "blink speed", most are powerful supernatural entities.

+___
 ### Character level and Base

 All player characters have one.
 This is an abstract measure of experience and the power that is derived from it.

+___
 #### Levelling up

 Every time a character levels up it gains: